Shakta pithas

 Shri Mata Vaishno Devi Temple is one of the 64 and 108 Maha (Major) Shakta pithas and is also the most visited among all.
 It attracts more than 15 million people annually.

 Legends abound about how the Shakta pithas came into existence.
 The most popular is based on the story of the death of Sati, a deity according to Hinduism.
 Shiva carried Sati's body, reminiscing about their moments as a couple, and roamed around the universe with it.
-Vishnu cut her body into 51 body parts, using his Sudarshana Chakra, which fell on earth to become sacred sites where all the people can pay homage to the goddess.
+Vishnu cut her body into 108 body parts, using his Sudarshana Chakra, which fell on earth to become sacred sites where all the people can pay homage to the goddess.
 To complete this task, Shiva took the form of Bhairava.

 Shri Hinglaj Mata temple Shakta pitha is the largest Hindu pilgrimage centre in Pakistan.
 The annual Hinglaj Yatra is attended by more than 250,000 people.

 Most of these historic places of goddess worship are in India, but there are some in Nepal, seven in Bangladesh, two in Pakistan, and one each in Tibet, Sri Lanka and Bhutan.
-There were many legends in ancient and modern sources that document this evidence.
-A consensus view on the number and location of the precise sites where goddess Sati's corpse fell is lacking, although certain sites are more well-regarded than others.

-Shakambhari Shakta pitha, Saharanpur, Uttar Pradesh.
-Shakambhari Devi is one of the 108 Siddha pithas of Brahma Purana and one of the oldest temples of Devi Shakambhari.
-Around ten million people visit the temple annually.